-Urban Molecule is based on my talk at the International Conference on Social Media for Good, which explored a framework for distributed social networking.
+This site is based on my talk at the International Conference on Social Media for Good, which introduced a conceptual framework for distributed social networking.

 How can we use social tech to build better cities?